apexskier/httpauth/README.md

 [![GoDoc](https://godoc.org/github.com/apexskier/httpauth?status.png)](https://godoc.org/github.com/apexskier/httpauth)

-This package uses the [Gorilla web toolkit](http://www.gorillatoolkit.org/)'s sessions and package to implement a user authorization system for web servers written in Go.
+This package uses the [Gorilla web toolkit](http://www.gorillatoolkit.org/)'s sessions and package to implement a user authentication and authorization system for Go web servers.

 Multiple user data storage backends are available, and new ones can be implemented relatively easily.